 Mindtribe Celebrates Women in Hardware

-Last week, we had the pleasure of teaming up with the Women in Hardware community to host a meetup in our newly acquired upstairs space – this was our version of a space-warming party.
+We had the pleasure of teaming up with the Women in Hardware community to host a meetup in our newly acquired upstairs space.
+You can call this was our version of a space-warming party.

 Led by Kate McAndrew (Founder of Women in Hardware), this inspiring group is comprised of CEOs, engineers, investors, manufacturers, and marketers with a mission to unite and amplify the voices of women in connected hardware.

-Two members of our team, Alison Thurber (Electrical Engineering Manager) and Angela Chu (Mechanical Engineer), gave an informative talk on reliability and functional testing; focusing on how to get your product – the way you want it – out the door.
-Throughout their experience at Mindtribe, these ladies have worked on dozens of projects – taking products from napkin-sketch concepts to mass production.
+Two members of our team, Alison Thurber (Electrical Engineering Manager) and Angela Chu (Mechanical Engineer), gave an informative talk on reliability and functional testing.
+They focused on how to get your product – the way you want it – out the door.
+These ladies have worked on dozens of projects – taking products from napkin-sketch concepts through to mass production.

 We started with a high-level overview: defining testing, highlighting the various categories, and outlining what types of tests you should be considering in the design, development and verification phases.

-We even mocked up a sample case study – an imaginary, yet super cool, wearable earring headset: EarMe – to reveal best practices, illustrate tests and procedures, and emphasize the intricate testing details that go into releasing a successful hardware product.
+We even mocked up a sample case study to reveal best practices, illustrate tests and procedures, and emphasize the intricate testing details that go into releasing a successful hardware product.

 The final portion of the presentation was dedicated to calling out some of the common pitfalls that may arise when testing products.
-As a consultancy, we have the incredible opportunity to working on diverse projects and, as a result, a variety of technical challenges.
+As a consultancy, we have the incredible opportunity to work on diverse projects and, as a result, a variety of technical challenges.
 Pulling from her breadth of technical experience, Alison highlighted some of the major themes and offered proactive solutions.
-The segment concluded with Angela providing key takeaways; noting, if there’s anything you should know from this talk – it’s these five things:
+The segment concluded with Angela providing five key takeaways:

 - Tailor testing to the phase